tinacms/tina.io/content/docs/concepts/forms.md

 If you want to make custom forms, they can be created by invoking the `useForm`, `useLocalForm`, or `useGlobalForm` hooks.
 They are incredibly similar, the main difference being that `useLocalForm` & `useGlobalForm` will register the forms as plugins, and `useForm` does not.

-<tip>**Please note:** creating custom forms is considered an advanced use-case.
-It is recommended for most folks to use Tina's predefined forms mentioned above.</tip>
+> **Please note:** creating custom forms is considered an advanced use-case.
+It is recommended for most folks to use Tina's predefined forms mentioned above.

 ### useForm